 - 1 litre chicken stock I use Essential Cuisine granules

-- handful basil leaves plus extra to garnish
+- handful fresh basil leaves plus extra to garnish

 - 125 ml double cream